-You can also insert data directly by SQL statement as follows:
+You can also insert data directly using the INSERT statement as follows:

 insert into table wc_in select '238',' val_238' from (select count(*) from wc_in) a;

 Write MapReduce program and compile it.

-ODPS provides a convenient Eclipse development plug-in for the user, to facilitate the users to develop MapReduce program quickly and provides local debugging MapReduce function.
+MaxCompute supports an Eclipse development plug-in to help quickly develop MapReduce programs and provide a local debugging MapReduce function.

-User needs to create a MaxCompute project in Eclipse and then write MapReduce program.
-After local debugging is passed, upload the compiled program to ODPS.
-For more information, please see MapReduce Eclipse Plug-in.
+Users must create a MaxCompute project in Eclipse first, and then write the MapReduce program.
+After the local debugging is run successfully, users can upload the compiled program to MaxCompute.
+For more information, see MapReduce Eclipse Plug-in.